Schichael/TCN_Seq2Seq/README.md

 dummy feature is created with all 1s so that the decoder has some input.
 Without any input the model would not work.
 This model is fast during training and inference.

-##### Encoder
-The encoder consists of a TCN block.

-##### Decoder
-The Decoder architecture is as follows:
-First a TCN stage is used to encoder the decoder input data.
-After that multi-head cross attention is applied the the TCN output and the encoder output.
-Then another TCN stage is applied.
-The input of this TCN stage is a concatenation of the output of the first Decoder-TCN and the output of the cross attention.
-The last stage is the prediction stage (a block of dense layers) that then makes the final prediction.

 ![Model plot](./images/TCN-TCN.jpg)